Click to start searching

 Charitable status and tax concessions

-Some organisations are eligible to apply for charitable status.
+Some not-for-profit organisations are eligible to apply for charitable status.
 They may also be eligible for a range of tax concessions that can provide significant savings.

 There are benefits that come with charitable status and endorsement for tax concessions, but there are also extra administrative and reporting obligations.